 Matatā is a coastal village located in the west of the district, at the foot of the Matatā Scenic Reserve (Whakapoukarakia) and the north-western edge of the Rangitaiki Plains.
 It has an existing community of around 1,700 residents1.
-It is an important gateway to Eastern Bay from the west with State Highway 2 passing through the town.
+It is an important gateway to the eastern bay from the west with SH 2 passing through the town.
 Matatā is rich in cultural heritage and natural beauty.